pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (chromeExtension).md

     }
 ]
 ```
+Note that the content scripts of an extension (that have been registered in the above manner) can directly access each others' functions, global variables, class definitions and objects.
+<br><br>
-Content scripts can access Chrome APIs used by their parent extension by exchanging messages with the extension.
-They can also access the URL of an extension's file with 'chrome.runtime.getURL()' and use the result the same as other URLs.
+Content scripts can access Chrome APIs used by their parent extension.
+They can also access the URL of an extension's file with 'chrome.runtime.getURL()' and use the result in the same way as other URLs.
 <br><br>
 Note that